John Deuss: Early life

+His father was a manager at General Motors in Amsterdam.
+He has one younger sister Martina "Tineke" Deuss.

+Deuss finished eight grades of school after which he started his career.
+He owned a Citroen dealership around his early twenties and later started importing Hino trucks and cars from Japan.
+In partnership with Hino he attempted to establish an assembly plant for Hino trucks in the Netherlands, but the venture failed after Hino was acquired by Toyota.
+Deuss was forced to declare bankruptcy.

 Career

-At the age of 25, Deuss became a commodity trader, entering the oil market with his company JOC Oil.
-An initial deal was to buy kerosene from Jacques Detiger and sell it at profit.
+At the age of 25, soon after his bankruptcy in the automotive industry, Deuss became a commodity trader, entering the oil market with his company JOC Oil.
+Of his first ever deal he said: I had diesel from Agip from Italy brought to Rotterdam with a small storage on a tanker.
+Everything starts simple.
+If you have success, it grows.
+You have one transaction.
+Then you do a second one.

 He signed a contract in 1976 with the USSR's national oil company Soujuznefteexport to export crude over a number of years.
 The deal broke down in controversial circumstances after Deuss sold 39 consignments but only paid for the first six.
 Years of litigation followed, with hearings in the Bermuda Supreme Court, the Bermuda Court of Appeal and the Judicial Committee of the Privy Council.

 Deuss moved to Bermuda and in 1973 set up the First Curaçao International Bank (FCIB) in the Antilles.
 JOC Oil was located in Bermuda for tax reasons and made deals globally in places such as Cuba, Denmark, Ghana, Indonesia, Iran, Iraq, Malta, Mexico, Taiwan and Zaire.
 Deuss employed former CIA agent Theodore Shackley as a risk analyst.

 Since JOC Oil was embroiled in legal difficulties, Deuss created a new company, Transworld Oil.
 In 1984, The Observer revealed that Deuss had broken the United Nations sanctions imposed on trade with apartheid South Africa.
 He was shipping Soviet and Iranian oil to South Africa using stealth and deception until in 1987 Transworld announced it had stopped supplying the apartheid regime.
 A castle he owned in the Netherlands, in the village of Berg en Dal, was firebombed in protest by a group called Pyromaniacs against Apartheid.
 Researcher Steve LeVine later estimated that Deuss had made between $280 million and $500 million from these deliveries.
 The Shipping Research Bureau tracked the shipments at the time and after South African archives were declassified, the statistics showed that Deuss and Transworld Oil had supplied over half of South Africa's oil in 1982.